Spain: 1 dead in church machete attacks, terror link probed

 “These are sad moments of suffering, we are united by the pain of families of the victims and for the Diocese of Cádiz,” he added.

-Algeciras is located near the southern tip of Spain.
-It is home to an important port.
+Algeciras is near the southern tip of Spain, resting across from a bay from Gibraltar.
+It is home to an important port with ferry connections to northern Africa.

+The town hall declared a day of mourning when flags will fly at half-staff.

+“We are all stunned by these acts, which have filled us with pain,” Mayor José Landaluce said.
+“Algeciras has always been a city where concord and tolerance reign, despite incidents like this that create an image that does not correspond to reality.”